alt-dmitry/RussianMap/README.md

 - in subdataClean folder.
 Each file represents one region.

 ##2.
-Python script to implify coordinates
+Python script to simplify coordinates

 By changing c constant in the SimplifyCoordinates.py you can make a map a lot lighter.